92green/dataparcels/packages/dataparcels-docs/src/docs/api/parcelHoc/segments.md

 };
 ```

-ParcelHoc allows segments of its data to be configured separately.
-This allows for a single Parcel to source parts of its top-level value from different sources of data, and potentially be controlled by different sources of state.
+ParcelHoc can allow for some segments of its data to be configured separately.
+This can allow for a single Parcel to source parts of its top-level value from different sources of data, and potentially be controlled by different sources of state.
 When using `segments`, the value of the Parcel in the ParcelHoc defaults to an object, and each segment's config will apply to a defined set of keys on that object.

 The `keys` ParcelHocSegmentConfig configuration option determines which keys each segment pertains to.
 A key cannot belong to two different segments at once.
 If `keys` is not set on a segment, then it affects all keys not mentioned in the other segments.